The 5G-ENSURE project was the reference project for everything that concerns security in 5G while contributing to 5G resilience.

 The security of 5G networks is much more complicated than existing 3G or 4G networks: the users must be identified and authenticated in a consistent way across multiple technologies and their privacy ensured; the operators of SDNs must consider the trustworthiness of many other providers and users; added complexity brings new threats and requires additional monitoring and control.

-This work builds on IT Innovation's work in the OPTET project where a trust model and software was developed to analyse threats in the domains of Ambient Assisted Living and Cyber Crisis Management.
+This work built on IT Innovation's work in the OPTET project where a trust model and software was developed to analyse threats in the domains of Ambient Assisted Living and Cyber Crisis Management.

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 671562.